pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress.md

 ```

 {{% notice note %}}
-- Pachyderm queries the schema of the interface tables before insertion then parses the data into their SQL data types.
+- MLDM queries the schema of the interface tables before insertion then parses the data into their SQL data types.
 - Each insertion creates a new row in your table.
 {{% /notice %}}